cptdanko/NoStoryboardiOSDataFeed/README.md

 ## Welcome to A No Storyboard iOS app

 This app shows how to create an iOS app that consumes json data from an external url and displays that in a UITableView.
 The app doesn't use a storyboard and instead constructs it's entire UI in Swift code.

-### Some properties of it

-It has the following properties
+This was part of a iOS developer role job interview for Infosys.

+### Solution details

 - it uses NSURLSession to query the external url
 - uses JSONDecoder to parse data into native Swift objects